cato-droid/team-project_generative_agents/notes_test_outputs/notes.md

 fix/adjust all relevant functions in gpt_structure to llama2
--> currently error with GPT_request (always runs into exception TOKEN LIMIT EXCEEDED) -> fixed? by commenting out gpt params -> now different error and kinda slow (still bit faster than gpt4all)
+-> currently error with GPT_request (always runs into exception TOKEN LIMIT EXCEEDED) -> fixed by commenting out gpt params

+Problem: privacy policy of llama2 -> model refuses to complete prompts with personal info about agents -> adjust prompts

 results of llm are still unpredictable